lolitemaultes/Altema/README.md

 ## Credits

-Created by lolitemaultes

-## License

-This project is for educational and personal backup purposes.
-Respect Ancestry's terms of service and only download content you have rights to access.
+This project was created by lolitemautles with intent for educational and personal backup purposes.
+Please respect Ancestry's terms of service and only download content you have rights to access.